State Library of South Australia: Bray Reference Library

-Heritage collections
+The Bray Study Rooms are on Level 1 of the Spence Wing.

+South Australiana

 The State Library has a national responsibility to collect, preserve and give access to historical and contemporary South Australian information.
 The South Australiana collections document South Australia from pre-white settlement to the present day, and the Northern Territory to 1911.
 The South Australiana collection is one of the most comprehensive in the world due to legal deposit requirements for published material, and through donations of unpublished material.
-A well known donation is the Bradman Collection of cricketing memorabilia.
+A well-known donation is the Bradman Collection of cricketing memorabilia.

+There is a reading room for accessing archival collections on Level 1 of the Spence Wing, formerly known as the heritage reading room.
+In 2003 it was renamed to the Somerville Reading Room (or Mabel Somerville Reading Room), in honour of Mabel Somerville, whose bequests in memory of her father James Dugald Somerville contributed greatly to the South Australiana collections.

 York Gate Geographical and Colonial Library

 The York Gate Library was acquired from the estate of Stephen William Silver, of S. W. Silver and Co.
 (William) a London-based company who not only sold clothing, furniture and equipment suitable for emigrants to the British Colonies, but also a series books providing relevant information for such emigrants.
 William had started to collect objects and books related to the areas to which their customers were migrating.
 These were kept in his residence at 3 York Gate, London and hence became known as the York Gate Library.
 When he died on 7 March 1905, the South Australia branch of the Royal Geographical Society of Australasia raised the money to buy the collection of nearly 5,000 volumes and pamphlets so they could be brought to Australia.
 In 2006, the centenary of the establishment of the library in Australia, the collection was threatened with eviction.